Presentation Attack Detection: A Comprehensive Guide

 • The Federal Trade Commission stated that American consumers lost over $10 billion in fraud in 2023, which includes various forms of identity theft facilitated by inadequate identity verification measures.

-Statistics on the need for global presentation attack detection to fortify biometric verification.
+Statistics on the need for global presentation attack detection to fortify biometric verification

-Compliance and Best PAD Practices
+Compliance and Best Presentation Attack Detection Practices

 • The framework for evaluating presentation attacks is developed within ISO/IEC 30107-3:2017.